bashtage/ng-numpy-randomstate/README.md

 At a minimum this needs to support:

-  * More critical RNGs
+  * More critical distributions
-  * Entropy based initialization
+  * Entropy based initialization is missing for some RNGs

 ## Requirements
 Requires (Built Using):